UseTheHill/weather_app/README.md

 # weather_app
 Weather app utilized Open Weather Map API for the user to search by city to find the current weather as well as the 5 day forecast.
-The user will also have their previous seaches saved to local storage.
+The user will also have their previous searches saved to local storage.

 ---
 Screenshot: